upsight/doctor/docs/types.rst

   that should map to your logic function annotated parameter.
 If not specified it expects the request parameter will be named the same as the logic function parameter name.
+* :attr:`~doctor.types.SuperType.parser` - An optional function to parse the request parameter before it's passed to the type. :ref:`See custom type parser<custom-type-parser>`.
 * :attr:`~doctor.types.String.pattern` - A regex pattern the string should
   match anywhere whitin it.
 Uses `re.search`.
 * :attr:`~doctor.types.String.trim_whitespace` - If `True` the string will be